efeslab/hardware-bugbase/d3-buffer-overflow-optimus/README.md

 	end

 	// This module may or may not generate data output at each cycle.
-	// It takes 11 cycles to respond to the almfull signals.
-	// send out most N packets after almfull is set weird_module weird_inst(
+	// It takes 11 cycles to respond to the almfull signals and may send out at most N packets after the almfull bit is set. weird_module weird_inst(
 		.clk(clk),
 		.almfull(almfull),